ruchisahota/gaia/v1/doc/documentation.md

 # FlowStatistic

-## Description
+> Operations:

 Returns network access statistics on a particular processing unit or group of processing units based on their tags.

 ## Attributes